Toast point

 A toast point is a triangular slice of bread that has been toasted after the crusts have been cut off.
 Toast points are commonly served as a side dish or as part of an hors d'oeuvre or snack using ingredients such as caviar and rillettes.

-Toast points may be a part of a dish, as an accompaniment, and are also used as a garnish.
+Toast points may be prepared as a part of a dish, as an accompaniment, and are also used as a garnish.